Skip to main content

 Gr 1–Adult Dyslexia All reading difficulties

-A complete plan, start to finish
+What you get: a complete plan, start to finish

 • A reading evaluation that pinpoints what's actually wrong

-• A trained instructor delivering SpellRead 2–3x/week
+• One of my trained instructors delivering SpellRead in your home, 2–3x/week

 • Weekly progress monitoring — you'll see the gap closing

-• Grade-level reading in 9–12 months, for life
+• Grade-level reading in 9–12 months, for life — not a guarantee, but the expected result

 Book a free call →